syeddanish41/wAlnut/README.md

 The best approach I have come across for building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach for this project.
+I believe this approach is the most efficient because it was thought up using a first principles approach where you start with the most fundamental truths and reason up from there.

 The following are the key points:

 1. When looking at neuroscience for inspiration only add something to your model if it is present in reality and neurobiology.